 The Institute of Astronomy library holds 8 000 books and 11 000 volumes of astronomical periodicals.
 Part III students are encouraged to use the library facilities but may not sign out books.
 If you need any help ask the Librarian, Mark Hurn, who has an office in the library area in the Observatory Building.

-There is a photocopier in the reprographic room (opposite the vending machines), another outside the Course Secretary's office in the Hoyle building and one in the main library in the Observatory building.
+There is a photocopier in the reprographic room (opposite the vending machines), another to the right of the stairs to the Sackler Lecture Theare, and one in the main library in the Observatory building.
 Course-related copying is free of charge.
 For private copying there is a charge of 3p per A4 sheet.

 Students' correspondence will be delivered via email